Want to get straight to any of our longest-range electric cars for 2023?

 It’s difficult to overstate the importance of the Tesla Model S. Launched in 2012, it’s the electric car that provided the technology, ability and excitement to capture the zeitgeist and really kickstart the EV revolution.
-Its minimalist interior and that touchscreen could only ever have come from outside the automotive arena, and yet it’s an approach that has since been replicated by every other carmaker.
-And then there’s the performance: name any petrol-powered supercar and the chances are you’ll find a drag race video on YouTube featuring a stock Model S making it look embarrassingly slow.
-Yet what’s most remarkable is that, today, despite a raft of new challengers, Tesla’s longest-serving model remains hugely desirable, breathtakingly fast and one that can travel farthest on a single charge.
+Its minimalist interior and that touchscreen made Tesla stand out, and is now being replicated by more traditional brands.
+And then there’s the performance: You'll find many videos online of exotic supercars getting left in the dust by a standard Model S. Yet what’s most remarkable is that even today, despite a raft of new challengers, Tesla’s longest-serving model remains desirable, hugely fast and one of the longest range electric cars around.

 1. Mercedes-Benz EQS

 We'll get to the point: the Mercedes EQS boasts the biggest EV range of any production car with 453 miles (WLTP).
 That’s London to Edinburgh with juice to spare, or Land’s End to the Norwich Electric Forecourt®.
 We feel a challenge coming on…